Finnish PM seeks to bring down his coalition government

-* Says it will pay dividend for 2016 to shareholders with record date on July 15

-HELSINKI, June 12 Finnish three-party government should not continue in its current make-up following leadership change in co-ruling nationalist Finns party, Prime Minister Juha Sipila said on Monday.
+HELSINKI, June 12 (Reuters) - Finnish three-party government should not continue in its current make-up following leadership change in co-ruling nationalist Finns party, Prime Minister Juha Sipila said on Monday.

 "Discussions are over.
 Our proposal (to MP's): There are no prerequisites for continuing cooperation with Finns Party," Sipila wrote on his Twitter account after meeting with new Finns party leader, anti-immigrant hardliner Jussi Halla-aho.